Javad Marandi: Property

-Marandi has invested in numerous luxury establishments within the hospitality sector, including hotels such as Soho Farmhouse, Soho House group's country hotel and club in Oxfordshire, England, Chais Monnet, a 92-room luxury hotel, restaurant and retail development in Cognac, France, Sofitel Brussels, and CenterParc in Moselle, France.
-He has also invested in restaurants such as Shirvan, Michelin starred-chef Akrame Benallal's high-end restaurant on Place d'Alma, in central Paris.
+Marandi has invested in numerous establishments within the hospitality sector, including hotels such as Soho Farmhouse, Soho House group's country hotel and club in Oxfordshire, England, Chais Monnet, a 92-room hotel, restaurant and retail development in Cognac, France, Sofitel Brussels, and CenterParc in Moselle, France.
 Marandi is both an investor and developer in the UK property market.

 Retail

 In 2014, Marandi took a majority stake in Wed2B, a UK mid-market wedding apparel retailer, focused on regional UK towns and cities.
 Since his involvement in the business, the company has expanded from three to over 40 stores.
 Wed2B ranked in the FT1000 in both 2019 and 2020, and placed in the Sunday Times Virgin Fast Track 100 in both 2017 and 2018” It ranks Britain's fastest-growing privately held companies by sales growth over the preceding three years.

-In March 2020, the Marandi family acquired 100% of the Conran Shop, the luxury interior design and furniture retailer founded by Sir Terence Conran in 1973.
+In March 2020, the Marandi family acquired 100% of the Conran Shop, the interior design and furniture retailer founded by Sir Terence Conran in 1973.